hardi17/Online-NewsApp/README.md

 - Coroutines : Simplify asynchronous programming for concurrent tasks.
 - Flow API : Handles streams of data asynchronously and applies transformations.
 - StateFlow : Represents a single updatable data value, commonly used for propagating state changes.
 - Retrofit and OkHttp : Networking libraries for making network requests to RESTful APIs.
 - WebView : Component for displaying web content within applications.
+- Room Database : For cache the news and show it when user's device is offline.
+- WorkManager : For periodically update or fetch the latest news headlines.
+- Pagination : Helps you load and display pages of news from a larger news list.
 - Instant Search : Real-time search feature providing immediate feedback to users.
 - APK Optimization : Minimizes the size of Android application packages for improved performance.